bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 - Platform Product Registry (v2)
 - GitHub Enterprise

-- 1Password (SoAR complete, Cloud security schedule review complete) - not to be used corporately due to no background checks for staff/contractors
+- 1Password (SoAR complete, Cloud security schedule review complete) - was previously discouraged corporately due to no background checks for staff/contractors, but this has since changed.
+Further review required to support use.

 The following security assessments are ***planned***:
 - Cert Manager for OpenShift